c3lang/c3-web/docs/implementation-details/specification.md

 ### Module sections

 Each `module` declaration opens a *module section*.
 Multiple sections may appear in one file — for the same module or for different modules — and a single module may span multiple sections and multiple files.
-The full grammar and the section's attribute defaults (visibility, `@if`, generic parameters) are described in *Blocks and scope*.
+The full grammar and the section's attribute defaults (visibility, `@feat`, generic parameters) are described in *Blocks and scope*.

 A section's imports and any attribute defaults apply only within that section.
 A subsequent section, even of the same module in the same file, must re-declare any imports it needs.